-- 3.4.2 When determining open path lengths, including any dead end, the following shall apply: - a) Start point: the length shall be measured from no more than 1.0 m from the most remote point in a space. - b) Multiple risk groups: the lengths specified in Table 3.2 apply to risk group SM.
-When other risk groups with different allowable maximum open path lengths use the same open path, the risk group with the shortest maximum length shall apply. - c) Furniture and fittings: allowance shall be made for the travel distance around obstructions such as furniture, fittings and office equipment located in the open path (see Figure 3.7 a).
-If the location of such obstructions is not known, the allowable travel distance shall be taken as the length plus the width of the space (see Figure 3.7 b). - d) Multiple escape routes: if two or more escape routes are required, open path lengths from any point on a floor to no fewer than two exits from the firecell shall not exceed the lengths specified in Table 3.2.
+3.4.2 When determining open path lengths, including any dead end, the following shall apply:

+- a) Start point: the length shall be measured from no more than 1.0 m from the most remote point in a space. - b) Multiple risk groups: the lengths specified in Table 3.2 shall apply to risk group WB.
+When other risk groups with different allowable maximum open path lengths use the same open path, the risk group with the shortest maximum length shall apply. - c) Furniture and fittings: allowance shall be made for the travel distance around obstructions such as furniture, fittings and office equipment located in the open path (see Figure 3.7 (a).
+If the location of such obstructions is not known, the allowable travel distance shall be taken as the length plus the width of the space (see Figure 3.7 (b)).

-- e) Marae buildings using traditional Māori construction materials: when applying the exception permitted in Paragraph 4.17.6 i), the permitted length of the open path specified in Table 3.2 shall be halved, and - f) Termination: an open path ends either at: - i) the start of an exitway, or - ii) a final exit, or - iii) the point where the escape route passes into an adjacent firecell on the same level (see Paragraph 3.7.13).
+- d) Multiple escape routes: if two or more escape routes are required, open path lengths from any point on a floor to no fewer than two exits from the firecell shall not exceed the lengths specified in Table 3.2. - e) DELIBERATELY LEFT BLANK - f) Termination: an open path ends either at: - i) the start of an exitway, or - ii) a final exit, or - iii) the point where the escape route passes into an adjacent firecell on the same level (see Paragraph 3.7.13).